AndrewDongminYoo/docs-trunk-io-ko/check/configuration/custom-linters/custom-parsers.md

----
-description: Existing tools can be run as-is using a custom parser.
----

 # Custom Parsers

+Existing tools can be run as-is using a custom parser.

 If you have a command or utility that you want to run pretty much as-is, but trunk doesn't natively understand how to parse it, you can inject your own custom parser to translate its output into a format that Trunk does understand!